 Throughout the duration of a project, it’s common to adjust your production schedule.
 Revisions include actual data from work you’ve completed, which can be used to generate an actual s-curve.
 Comparing your target s-curve to actual s-curve helps you understand how realistic your plan was and how productively your team has performed.
 For many projects, the actual s-curve is lower than the target s-curve because of delays or schedule changes, but the curves intersect at the end of the project.

-How to Make an S-Curve
+How to Make an S-Curve with Project Management Software

 Project management software significantly reduces the time it takes to make s-curves by granting you instant access to the data you need.
 With a platform like BQE CORE, real-time dashboards let you track and export the crucial project data you need to create these graphs, such as planned employee time, project expenses, milestones, and finish date.

-- Planned value, which is the expected delivery value of work according to the original project plan.
+Planned value, which is the expected delivery value of work according to the original project plan.

-- Earned value, which tells you how much you've billed so far against the contracted total you're supposed to bill.
+Earned value, which tells you how much you've billed so far against the contracted total you're supposed to bill.
 It represents the actual value of your firm’s billed time and expenses for a project based on the time and expense entries you log.

-- Actual cost, which is the true total costs you accrue while completing work up until the project’s finish date.
+Actual cost, which is the true total costs you accrue while completing work up until the project’s finish date.

-As the project lifecycle goes on, CORE records data based on the actual resources used and cash flow produced, which you can use to compare to your baseline s-curve.
+As the project lifecycle goes on, BQE CORE records data based on the actual resources used and cash flow produced, which you can use to compare to your baseline s-curve.
 Seeing where the target s-curve is vs. baseline s-curve will help your firm adjust to get projects back on track and plan more accurately in the future.

-Project management tools from BQE
+Project Management Tools from BQE